 Get the facts on the basic types of home insulation, where they are used, and why.

-The average home has so many air leaks, it’s like leaving a window open all year long.
-This do-it-yourself energy assessment will give you a sense of where your home is losing energy, and set you on a path to saving money.
+The average home or business has so many air leaks, it’s like leaving a window open all year long.
+This do-it-yourself energy assessment will give you a sense of where you are losing energy, and set you on a path to saving money.

 No matter if you rent or own, there are many things you can do to lower your energy costs.
 Use these tips to save energy and stay warm this winter.